 4. Sanitation, safety and public health must be considered and adequately addressed.

 5. The district map, hours of operation, and days of operation are currently under discussion between the task force and city staff.
 The resulting agreement will go to the Board of Aldermen for a vote.

 6. Businesses that do not serve alcohol may choose to opt out of allowing beverages in their store.

-Does Downtown need a Social District? if the answers are yes, we are ready for a social district
+IS YOUR Downtown a GOOD CANDIDATE FOR A Social District? if the answers are yes, YOUR DOWNTOWN MAY BE ready for a social district.

 1. Is there a walkable "social" area?